jmichaelhendrickson/hello-world/README.md

 # hello-world
 This is my introductory repository to GitHub.
-My name is Mike - I have a M.S. in Data Science, and I've opened this hub to practice different programming languages.